mgonrui/garbage-collector-c42/README.md

 # What it is
-A rudimentary "garbage collector" made for c 42 school projects.
+A very rudimentary and absolute memory hog "garbage collector" made for c 42 school projects.
 It does automatic freeing, but you'll still have to do manual allocs.

 # How does it work